Skip to main content

 Press Tab to toggle between creating a task (runs immediately) and a todo (saved to your backlog).
 Press Cmd/Ctrl + Enter to submit.
 Your draft is automatically saved per-workspace, so you won’t lose it if you navigate away.

-Selecting an AI provider and model
+Selecting a provider and model

 Click the provider button (e.g. “Claude”) in the composer toolbar to choose between: